yysun/apprun-site/README.md

 ## Introduction

-[AppRun](https://apprun.js.org) is a Javascript library for building reliable, high-performance web applications using the Elm inspired Architecture, events, and components.
+[AppRun](https://apprun.js.org) is a Javascript library for building reliable, high-performance web applications using the Elm-inspired Architecture, events, and components.

 **[AppRun Site](https://yysun.github.io/apprun-site)** is a framework for building AppRun applications.